 Background

-The concept of fraud for the purposes of the discussions relating to the ITR’s is not clear.
-The term is defined in national legal frameworks, but the relationship of such frameworks to a possible inclusion of a similar term in the International telecommunication regulations has not been fully addressed.
+The term fraud for the purposes of the discussions relating to the ITR’s is not clear.
+The term is defined in national legal frameworks, but the relationship of such frameworks to a possible inclusion of a similar term in the International telecommunication regulations has not been sufficiently addressed.

 ITU-T Recommendation E.156 Guidelines for ITU-T action on reported misuse of E.164 number resources makes it clear that it is possible to use legitimate national numbers in a fraudulent manner.
 These numbers often have a higher retail rate, and support revenue share.
 For example, a voice message is left for an individual asking them to call such a number.
 The individual responds by calling the number.
 The call is answered, and after some moments (often with additional ringing tone) the individual is asked to leave a message.
 Often significant costs are incurred in returning the call that the calling party is unaware of.
-Whilst this may be considered illegal, it is use of a legitimate number.
+This is considered illegal.

-Other cases of fraud, utilising unassigned numbers, is not permitted by ITU-T Recommendation E.156.
+Other cases of fraud, utilising unassigned numbers, is not permitted by ITU-T Recommendation E.156 (see 4 below).

 CEPT Position